 I am a PhD student here at Laurier, having recently completed my BA in Psychology at Athabasca University.
 My primary research interests are the developmental aspects of the true self, moral identity and the interaction and overlap between those two constructs.
 I am also quite interested in the kinds of predictions that can be made about the trajectory of moral development from an evolutionary perspective.

-I am completing my masters at Wilfrid Laurier University.
 I received my B.A. in honours philosophy from the University of British Columbia, and an Associate of Arts degree from Capilano University.
+Since, I have completed two masters degrees in Developmental Psychology and Teaching.
 I am the co-founder of The Thinking Playground, which teaches critical thinking to children, where I served as an associate director for three years.
 My research interests include: moral motivation, pedagogy and environmentalism.